lowlowd/WEALTHSIMPLE-BONUS/src/data/post/rise-of-prepaid-cards-koho-2025.md

 ---
 publishDate: 2025-10-24
-title: 'The Rise of Prepaid Cards: Why KOHO is the Future of Banking in 2025'
+title: "Rise of Prepaid Cards: KOHO's Banking Future (2025)"
 excerpt: 'Discover how KOHO is making prepaid cards more than just a payment method—offering budgeting, security, and true control for the future of banking.'
 image: ~/assets/images/blog/prepaid-cards.png
 category: 'Banking Trends'